 Didn’t Citra already launch on Android a few years ago?

-The app that launched a few years ago in 2018 was not an officially licensed app by Citra.
-This initial app was developed by SachinVin, an independent developer outside of the official Citra team.
+The Android app that launched in 2018 was not an officially licensed app by the original Citra team.
+This initial app was developed by SachinVin, an independent developer.
 Although the app was a great start to what Citra users had been requesting, it had a few performance issues.

-The Citra team said that the performance issues with the app developed by SachinVin “led to an increase in support and feature requests of the team — who had nothing to do with that unofficial Android port” and that “while the team applauded the efforts of this developer, [they] had to deny providing support for it because it was unofficial.”
+The Citra team said that the performance issues with the app developed by SachinVin “led to an increase in support and feature requests of the team — who had nothing to do with that unofficial Android port.”
+They also said that “while the team applauded the efforts of this developer, [they] had to deny providing support for it because it was unofficial.”

 What’s new about the official Citra 3DS Emulator?